alpana-kumari/Prasunet_Code_TaskNo.1/README.md

-Certainly!
-Here's how the text appears without extra lines and spaces:

----

 # Population Distribution Visualization with Tableau

 Goal: The goal of this project is to create a bar chart using Tableau to visualize the average population distribution of each country from 1960 to 2023.